SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

 - We develop code (or) script in VisualStudio.
 - Using gitbash client, we push the code (or) script to the github repository.
 - Create a t2.micro server in AWS.
-- git clone <URL> in the server.
+- Git clone <URL> in the server.
 Because we are cloning for the first time and go to your script location then "sh <script_name>" , git pull ---> If you want only changes.
 - Echo is only used for printing purpose.